B33Boy/Personal_Site/_posts/2020-06-15-reducing-dimensionality-of-data.md

 &nbsp;- $v_{i}$ are binary states of pixel i
 &nbsp;- $h_{j}$ are binary states of feature j

-What training does is tweaks the weights and biases to decrease the value of the energy function for the original image, and increase it for images with similar features.
+What pretraining does is tweaks the weights and biases to decrease the value of the energy function for the original image, and increase it for images with similar features.

 1. Given a training image, the binary state $h_{j}$ of each hidden unit j is set to 1 with probability defined by the sigmoid function $\sigma(x) = \frac{1}{1+\exp^{-x}}$ where $x = b_{j} + \sum_{i} v_{i}w_{ij}$